j-graf/j-graf.github.io/_pages/about.md

   - /about.html
 ---

-I am a mathematician, and in May 2025 I received my PhD in Mathematics at North Carolina State University under [Naihuan Jing](https://jing.math.ncsu.edu/).
+I am a mathematician, and in May 2025 I received my PhD in Mathematics at North Carolina State University under the direction of [Naihuan Jing](https://jing.math.ncsu.edu/).
 You can view my dissertation [here](https://www.lib.ncsu.edu/resolver/1840.20/45216).
 I am currently on the job market.

 Research
 ======